World-of-Gaming/World-of-Gaming.github.io/README.md

 and meny more.

-#### Our Rules
+#### Our Policies

 - No refund
-we have a no refunds rule in case we spend it in 5 minites which mite happen
+we have a no refunds Policy.
+In case we spend it in 5 minites which mite happen.

 - No republishing
-We have a no republishing rule.
+We have a no republishing Policy.
 The games on this web site with out permition from it.